architect-team/arcctl/README.md

 ### Getting Started

-The best way to get a taste of what Architect is all about is to deploy a component, but there are a few steps needed to get your local environment setup before we can do that.
-Don't worry, most of these steps are one-time burdens.
+The best way to get a taste of what Architect is all about is to deploy a component, but there are a few steps needed to get your local environment setup before we can do that (most of which you'll only need to do once).
 Once you've gotten started all you need to do is deploy!

 1. [Create your first datacenter](#1-create-your-first-datacenter)
 2. [Create an environment](#2-create-an-environment)